Digbeak/Dotr-deck-randomizer/README.md

 # Dotr-deck-randomizer
 A deckrandomizer for the game Yu-Gi-Oh!
-Duelists of the Roses
+Duelists of the Roses, made from the deckeditor created by Blayr

+# Good to know

 Originally, I only made this randomizer for my own use, so it may be a bit unintuitive for others.
 Below is a list of things that you may want to know as you use this randomizer: